c. late 1965

 Filmed by Ed Seeman

-Studio recording session, including appearances of FZ, Herb Cohen, an unidentified girl, Ray Collins, Roy Estrada, Ruth Komanoff playing percussion, Ian Underwood, FZ hands playing acoustic guitar, with Uncle Meat's "King Kong" as background music.
+Studio recording session, including appearances of FZ, Herb Cohen, an unidentified girl, Ray Collins, Roy Estrada, Ruth Komanoff playing percussion, Ian Underwood, FZ hands playing acoustic guitar.

 I shot Zappa and the original Mothers in a recording session and rehearsal in 1967 while filming the original footage for Uncle Meat.
 Using a 16mm camera that can shoot two frames a second I produced this section with no editing.